 This article is going to help you navigate the world of pergolas.
 It will cover the definition, the different types, and styles and how you can customize your pergola!

-A pergola is an outdoor structure usually consisting of columns or posts and an open roof with cross beams that is usually used as an “outdoor living room,” or a tunnel way, it can be freestanding or attached to a building.
+A pergola is an outdoor structure usually consisting of columns or posts and an open roof with cross beams that are usually used as an “outdoor living room,” or a tunnel way, it can be freestanding or attached to a building.

-There are quite a few garden/ yard structures out there, and pergolas have become mushed together in the mix, not to be confused with an arbor, a gazebo or an outdoor structure with a solid roof.
+There are quite a few gardens/ yard structures out there, and pergolas have become mushed together in the mix, not to be confused with an arbor, a gazebo or an outdoor structure with a solid roof.

 Pergolas were originally used in Roman or Ancient Greek architecture as a connection between two buildings and as a shaded respite from the sun.